KDE/documentation-develop-kde-org/content/docs/extend/plasma/comic-plugin/debugging.md

 ## Debugging the plugin

-Often it happens that your plugin won't work the first try and the following debugging can be painful as there is not that much output unless you use some tricks.
+Sometimes your plugin won't work on the first attempt, and debugging might be difficult because there isn't a lot of output unless you employ specific tricks.

-Add print-statements in your main.es file to see what the values of different variables are and where your plugin stops working.
-Here are some examples:
+To observe the values of various variables and where your plugin breaks, add print-statements to your main.js file.
+Here are a few instances:

 ```js
 function init() {